 Keeping Records of Repair Requests

 Document everything.
 Keeping records helps protect your rights and provides evidence of reported issues if disputes arise.
 Save copies of all written communications (emails, letters), receipts for temporary accommodations (if provided), and photographs detailing the damage.
-Maintain a repair log noting dates, times, and descriptions of conversations with your landlord or maintenance personnel.
-These steps empower tenants to handle repairs effectively.

 Options Available When Repairs Are Not Made